jchademwiri/jacob-chademwiri-official/docs/00 Index.md

 ### Primary Call-to-Action:

 **"Ready to start your project?"**
-_"Let's have a conversation about your goals and how I can help you achieve them."_
+_"Let&apos;s have a conversation about your goals and how I can help you achieve them."_

 ### Secondary Options: